Jaetryn/PollingApp/README.md

 ## Database & Table Details

-Intervals
+Intervals:

     For events that are <= 2 hours in length, the intervals will be 15 minutes.
     For events that are > 2 hours in length, the intervals will be 30 minutes.

-Clicking on the table
+Clicking on the table:

     Clicking on the table will trigger an event that'll change the cell to green to flag visually that it's selected.

     On hitting submit after the the availability times on the table have been clicked, we will make a SEPERATE query to insert data in the database for every single cell that is green (selected) in the table.

-Example
+Example:

     Bill can attend an event and hits table cells for 4:00 to 4:30, 4:30 to 5:00, 5:00 to 5:30.

     Instead of one insert query into the database going from (start) 4:00 to (end) 5:30 we make those 3 seperate inserts